amacss-utsc/amacss_constitution/README.md

 </ul>

-11.4 – Leadership Changes: In the case that there is no standing president, given three Vice Presidents (Academics, Operations, Technology) they may carry forward without a standing president in the following suggested way:
+11.4 – Leadership Changes: In the case that there is no standing President(s), given three Vice Presidents (Academics, Campus Life, Technology) they may carry forward without a standing president in the following suggested way:

 <ul style="list-style-type: none;">

 11.4.1 – VP Academics oversees academic reps, seminars, room bookings, marketing seminars and communication with academic department and professors.

-11.4.2 – VP Operations oversees events team, marketing team, design team and all activities related to organizing and marketing events
+11.4.2 – VP Campus Life oversees events team, marketing team, design team and all activities related to organizing and marketing events

 11.4.3 – VP Technology oversees IT Directors and maintains website, online communication and newsletters

-11.4.4 – The Finance Director and External Affairs Director will report to the three standing Vice Presidents.
+11.4.4 – The VP Finance and VP Outreach will report to the three standing Vice Presidents.

 11.4.5 – All Departmental Student Association matter and administrative responsibilities in terms of relations and communication with the
 CMS Department, Department of Student Life and SCSU is evenly split between the three Vice Presidents.